MultiSafepay/docs/content/payments/features/email-template/_index.md

 **Second Chance email (to customer)**
 For sending customers a friendly reminder to complete a payment.

-Make sure you have enabled [Second Chance](/features/second-chance/) in your MultiSafepay account.
+Make sure you have enabled [Second Chance](/features/second-chance/) in your MultiSafepay dashboard.

 **Transaction completed email (to customer)**
 For sending payment confirmation to customers.